 The companies fall short in terms of health recommendations, though.
 Both companies offer pricey health reports, but they do not include personalized recommendations or embedded scientific references.

 If you are interested in getting personalized health recommendations based on your genes, there are many better options available.
-Alternatives such as SelfDecode offer science-backed wellness reports based on genetic analysis.
-What’s more, a subscription to SelfDecode grants you access to LabTestAnalyzer, a specialized lab marker analysis tool.
+Alternatives such as SelfDecode offer science-backed wellness reports based on an analysis of up to 83 million genetic variants.
+What’s more, a subscription to SelfDecode grants you access to SelfDecode Labs, a specialized lab marker analysis tool.